All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 Now let's review how to approach theory and practice once again.

-As it was mentioned, abstract courses and lessons hold many recommendation links.
+As it was mentioned, abstract trainings and tutorials hold many recommendation links.

 Those links are really recommendations, not requirements.